 National Geographic Magazine named Cannon Beach “one of The World’s 100 Most Beautiful Places” in their June 2013 issue.
-That comes as no surprise to those who have experienced the miles of scenic sandy beach with dramatic shoreline rock formations like Haystack Rock.
-Cannon Beach offers the perfect setting for a refreshing stroll, a warm gathering around a beach fire or exploring the Oregon Coast’s remarkable natural areas.
-There are dozens of public beach accesses that offer passage to this scenic wonderland.
-In addition to the unbeatable view from the beach, Cannon Beach offers easy access to several great viewpoints and natural areas, like nearby Ecola State Park with its unforgettable vistas, to enjoy the stunning scenery of the Oregon Coast.
+That is no surprise to those who have experienced the miles of scenic sandy beaches with dramatic shoreline rock formations like Haystack Rock.
+Cannon Beach offers the perfect setting for a refreshing stroll, a warm gathering around a beach fire, or exploring the Oregon Coast’s great natural areas.
+Dozens of public beach accesses offer passage to this scenic wonderland.
+In addition to the unbeatable view from the beach, Cannon Beach offers easy access to several incredible viewpoints and natural areas, like nearby Ecola State Park with its unforgettable vistas, to enjoy the stunning scenery of the Oregon Coast.

-Just steps from downtown Cannon Beach are breathtakingly beautiful beaches and just a few minutes away are some of the best viewpoints and natural areas on the Oregon Coast.
-You'll encounter dramatic rock formations, stunning beaches, lush rainforest, waterfalls and unforgettable State Parks.
-Here are some of the don't miss spots for great sightseeing during your Cannon Beach visit:
+Just steps from downtown Cannon Beach are breathtakingly beautiful beaches, and just a few minutes away are some of the best viewpoints and natural areas on the Oregon Coast.
+You'll encounter dramatic rock formations, stunning beaches, lush rainforests, waterfalls, and unforgettable State Parks.
+Here are some of the don't-miss spots for great sightseeing during your Cannon Beach visit.

 Nearly four miles of sandy beach stretch out north and south of downtown Cannon Beach with Oregon's iconic Haystack Rock sitting approximately midway on this scenic paradise.
-Venture further and you'll find more beaches and dramatic rock formations that have made the Oregon Coast famous for its dramatic landscapes.
+Venture further, and you'll find more beaches and dramatic rock formations that have made the Oregon Coast famous for its picturesque landscapes.

-Located just two miles south of Cannon Beach is a picnic area and beach access at the Arcadia Beach State Recreation Site.
+A picnic area and beach access at the Arcadia Beach State Recreation Site are just two miles south of Cannon Beach.
 The beach features rock formations and tidepools.
 Walk north to Silver Point or about a mile south to Hug Point.